 Real Test vs. Sample Tests

 - A "Past Real Test," also known as a "Past Actual Test," is a test that was given to students in one of the past actual exams, and was used as a basis to report the scores.
 Examining organizations like College Board or ACT, Inc. may or may not release the real test as they might reuse the questions in future exams.
-They may also release only a limited number of tests or limited number of question items.
+They may also release only a limited number of tests or a limited number of question items.

 - "Sample Tests" are tests in which questions are similar to the ‘real test’ questions, and are primarily used for practice and preparation purposes only.
 The sample test may contain some real questions.
 The test as a whole was never given to students for score reporting purposes.
 Many publishing companies and tutoring companies create their own sample tests.

 Released Non-Book Tests